 MPC Expansions & Memory Usage

-When the MPC Live or MPC X boots up, it scans all attached disks and if it discovers an ‘Expansions‘ folder on any of these disks, it scans all the sub folders to discover any installed expansions and displays them with a nice preview thumbnail image in the BROWSER > Expansions page.
+When the MPC Live, MPC One, MPC X or Akai Force boots up, it scans all attached disks and if it discovers an ‘Expansions‘ folder on any of these disks, it scans all the sub folders to discover any installed expansions and displays them with a nice preview thumbnail image in the BROWSER > Expansions page.

 The problem is that in doing so, it has to ‘pre-load’ each and every expansion ‘thumbnail’ images into active memory.
 This enables these images to be permanently displayed whenever you enter the ‘Expansion’ portion of the BROWSER.
 Unfortunately these images are using up system memory that could have been used to load up audio.